Shark fishing - safety first

-Anglers who target sharks must act responsibly to minimise the risk to themselves and safeguard the safety of local residents, swimmers and other users of the waterways.
+Anglers who target sharks must do their part to minimise the risk to themselves and other waterway users.

-- Do not berley.There is no need to berley for sharks - they can be caught quite effectively with the correct rig and baits.
-Unnecessary berleying attracts a larger number of sharks to an area, thus making it more dangerous for other waterway users.
+- Never chum or berley (scatter bait on the water to attract sharks) in areas where people swim.
+Sharks can be caught effectively with the correct rig and baits.
+Unnecessary berleying in areas where people swim can attract a larger number of sharks which can be dangerous for other waterway users.

 Correct shark-handling techniques

 - If you catch a shark larger than 1.5 metres, set it free by cutting off the trace/line.

 - If you catch a shark smaller than 1.5 metres, handle it with a wet towel.
 Where possible keep your hands, feet and body well clear of the shark's mouth.
 Anglers and bystanders should always stand well behind the animal's pectoral fins, and where possible behind the tail fin.
 Restrain the animal with one hand on top and behind the first dorsal fin, with the other hand on top and behind the second dorsal fin.
 Keeping hands behind the dorsal fins stops the hands from sliding forward towards the shark's mouth when it thrashes.
 Be gentle - do not squash the shark's internal organs.

 - Return the animal to the water as soon as possible.

 - Avoid removing hooks unless preparations have been made in advance.
 Never remove hooks by hand.
 Use bolt cutters to remove the barb from the hook, and use pliers or other hook-removing devices to remove the hook.